 If a coach believes an error was made, the coach shall immediately approach the mat-side table and raise a flag matching the color assigned to his corner (red or green) thereby indicating to the mat-side table scorer the request for a video challenge.
 This signifies the coach believes an error was made, and the referee will stop the match when there is no significant action taking place to conduct the video review.
-Once the coach raises the flag, the challenge cannot be retracted.
+Once the coach raises the flag, the coach cannot retract the challenge.
+If the referee determines that the coach delayed approaching the mat-side table to request the video challenge, the challenge shall not be allowed.
 Wrestlers and coaches are to remain in their designated coaching area (restricted zone, see Rule 3.13.1 and 3.13.2) during the review.

-If a coach challenges a previously made ruling on a challenge or if a coach challenges a ruling when the team's allotment of challenges has been used, the actions are considered intentional delay of the match and the coach is penalized for failure to comply.
-(See Rule 3.13.4.)
+If a coach challenges a previously made ruling on a challenge or if a coach challenges a ruling when the team's allotment of challenges has been used, the actions are considered intentional delay of the match, and the coach is penalized for failure to comply.
+(See Rule 3.13.5.)
 In addition, if a coach challenges a fall, which is not reviewable, it shall count as a challenge.